bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Again, like two dozens of bytes per update instead of like hundreds of bytes per update.
 Because it's like last update number, let's say, with the ID.
 Either that ID is reused or not.
-So it could be O1, if with a little privacy leak, it could be ONN for small updates.
+So it could be O1, if with a little privacy leak, it could be ON for small updates.

 Speaker 2: 00:54:07